 How you will be contacted

 After you have self-referred for wellbeing support, if we are offering you an appointment, you will normally be contacted by someone in our team within 2 working days to let you know the details of your appointment.

-If you have booked an appointment with a welfare adviser, the process is slightly different, as you will already have decided on the time and date of the appointment, and a confirmation email will be sent to you straightaway.
+If you have booked an appointment with a Welfare Adviser, the process is slightly different.
+You will already have decided on the time and date of the appointment, and a confirmation email will be sent to you straightaway.

 We will do our best to accommodate any requests you have in relation to the timing and nature of these appointments.

-If you have not heard from us when you expected to, please do check your email spam/junk folder, as sometimes messages can be misdirected there.
+If you have not heard from us when you expected to, please do check your email spam or junk folder, as sometimes messages can be misdirected there.